HyPINO: Multi-Physics Neural Operators via HyperPINNs and the Method of Manufactured Solutions: Experiments

 We hypothesize that these improvements arise because the iterative procedure allows for correcting systematic biases introduced during training on synthetic data, which, despite its diversity and breadth, remains composed of relatively simple basis functions.
 As these training-induced errors tend to be consistent, artifacts produced by the initial HyPINO-generated PINNs can be systematically corrected in subsequent iterations.
-This residual-driven refinement yields ensembles that are significantly more effective than naive ensembles formed from independently trained models.
+This residual-driven refinement yields ensembles that are significantly more effective than naive ensembles formed from independently generated target networks.

 Figure~\ref{fig:iterative_refinement_rounds} illustrates these trends, showing mean squared error and relative error as functions of the number of refinement iterations.
 Consistent improvements are observed with additional iterations.
 The performance degradation on PS-L may be attributed to the already low initial error in the zeroth iteration and the small magnitudes of the solution values, resulting in correction terms that fall outside the distribution encountered during training.